Adaptive Experimentation in the Presence of Exogenous Nonstationary Variation: Proof of Theorem

 Early steps of the proof use the tower property of conditional expectation.
-Step (a) is crucial and uses that fact that $\tilde{I}$ and $I^*$ have the same distribution conditions on $H_T^+$ and the vector $(M_{T,1},\cdots, M_{T,k})$ is nonrandom conditioned on $H_T^+$ (formally is measurable with respect to the sigma-algebra $H_T^+$ generates).
-Step (b) applies Proposition 8 of \cite{russo2019much}.
-Step (c) applies the H\"{o}lder inequality, step (d) applies the tower property of conditional expectation, and the final step uses that entropy bounds mutual information. \end{proof}
+Step $(a)$ is crucial and uses that fact that $I_t$ and $I^*$ have the same distribution conditioned on $H_t$ and that the vector $(m_{t,1},\ldots, m_{t,k})$ is nonrandom conditioned on $H_t$ (formally is measurable with respect to the sigma-algebra $H_t$ generates).
+Step $(b)$ applies Proposition 8 of \cite{russo2019much}, which is stated below.
+Step $(c)$ applies the H\"{o}lder inequality, step $(d)$ applies the tower property of conditional expectation, and the final step uses that entropy bounds mutual information.
+The proposition uses the coarse upper bound $\ent\left( I^* \mid H_t\right)\leq \log(k)$ to simplify the presentation.
+The bound on $\E[\Delta_t \mid H_t]$ follows from $(c)$ using that $\I_{H_t}\left( I^* ; Z \right) \leq \log(k)$. \end{proof} \begin{lemma}[Proposition 8 of \cite{russo2019much}] Consider a random vector $Z \in \mathbb{R}^n$ and a random index $I \in [n]$.
+Suppose that for each $i\in[n]$, $Z_i$ has mean $\mu_i$ and the distribution of $Z_i - \mu_i$ is sub-Gaussian with variance proxy $\sigma_i^2$.
+Then